 The Avantek will automatically start with your last set volume, soundtrack, and timer.
 With 30 sounds to potentially go through, this is a useful feature that will save you time.

-There are a handful of design points which I liked a lot:
+There are a handful of design points that I liked a lot:

 - The new round design looks more elegant on a table that the square shape.